jamesrgregg/1947-explore/README.md

 ## Ideal Process
 This request proposes the development of an objective process for assessing the security risk of 3rd party components.
 Such a process could take into consideration item such as the project's age, popularity / maturity, evidence of security practices, recent commit history, diversity of committers, established CVE practices, or other observable evidence.

+Ideal process would include consideration of:
+ - Data acquisition via automation
+ - Disposition based on policy
+ - Consideration of BKMs from other OSS projects
+ - Assessment of overall maturity / health / ongoing current development by the OSS community
+ - Assessment of known CVEs for code and dependencies

 ## Proposed Approach (Crawl, Walk, Run Slow, Run Fast)

 **_Crawl:_**